What To Pay a Nanny

-There are probably still people paying the $100 - $150/week that nannies got well into the 1980's, but the whole show was different then.
+There are probably still people paying the $100 - $150/week that nannies got well into the 1980's, but the whole "what to pay a nanny" show was different then.
 Those "nannies" were primarily 18-year-old "starter nannies" flown in from the Midwest to live with the family for a year, or undocumented aliens afraid to ask for more.

 Sample size: 617 respondents